quicwg/ops-drafts/draft-ietf-quic-applicability.md

 order to support stateless load balancing.

-Server deployments with load balancers and other routing infrastructure need to ensure that this infrastructure consistently routes packets to the correct server instance.
+Server deployments with load balancers and other routing infrastructure need to ensure that this infrastructure consistently routes packets to the server instance that has the connection state, even if addresses, ports, and/or connection IDs change.
 This might require coordination between servers and infrastructure.
 One method of achieving this involves encoding routing information into the connection ID.
-This ensures that there is no need to for servers and infrastructure to coordinate routing information for each connection.
-See further {{QUIC-LB}}.
+For an example of this technique, see
+{{QUIC-LB}}.

 ## Mitigating Timing Linkability with Connection ID Migration